 Over the course of their lifetime, 8-14% of men and women develop a peptic ulcer.
 Some have mild symptoms, while others develop intense, burning, abdominal pain.
-Dr. Krishna Rayapudi at Gastro Office specializes in diagnosing and treating peptic ulcers, helping each patient with individualized treatment that relieves their symptoms and prevents complications.
+Dr. Krishna Rayapudi and Dr. Rohan Modi at Gastro Office specialize in diagnosing and treating peptic ulcers, helping each patient with individualized treatment that relieves their symptoms and prevents complications.
 If you have questions about symptoms you experience, call the office in Hilliard, Ohio or book an appointment online.

 Your stomach and small intestine have a mucous lining that usually protects them from stomach acid.
 A peptic ulcer occurs when the acid damages the lining, which causes an open sore or ulcer.

 When an ulcer develops in your stomach, it’s called a gastric ulcer.
 It’s called a duodenal ulcer when it’s located in the upper part of your small intestine.

 Stress and spicy foods do not cause an ulcer, but they can make your symptoms worse if you already have a peptic ulcer.
 The two primary causes of peptic ulcers are:

 Helicobacter pylori bacteria